graphql/graphql-js/docs/Tutorial-PassingArguments.md

 };
 ```

-It's convenient to use [ES6 destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) for these parameters, since you know what format they will be.
+It's convenient to use [ES6 destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) for these parameters since you know what format they will be.
 So we can also write `rollDice` as

 ```js
 var root = {